The-Capable-Hub/meta-morello/meta-morello/README.md

 The outputs can be found under build/temp/deploy/images:
 - board-firmware-sd-image.img goes on the SD card  via DD
-- morello-linux-image..img goes on the USB via DD
+- usb-image-morello-fvp/soc.wic goes on the USB via DD

 Linux and musl-libc
 -------------------